danneu/koa-skeleton/README.md

 - **User-input validation**: [koa-bouncer](https://github.com/danneu/koa-bouncer).
 - **View-layer templating**: [Nunjucks](https://mozilla.github.io/nunjucks/).
 Very similar to Django's [Jinja2](http://jinja.pocoo.org/) templates.
 The successor to [Swig](http://paularmstrong.github.io/swig/).
 Compatible with "Django HTML" editor syntax highlighter plugins like `htmldjango` in Vim.
 - **Deployment**: [Heroku](https://heroku.com/).
 Keeps things easy while you focus on coding your webapp.
 Forces you to write your webapp statelessly and horizontally-scalably.

-## What about Koa 1.x?

-koa-skeleton now works with Koa 2.x, but it used to be built with Koa 1.x.

-Here's the most recent code that supported Koa 1.x: <https://github.com/danneu/koa-skeleton/tree/551470a9f5422b0a266a048397edfe9900be4703>

 ## Setup